Clarence Thomas

-Clarence Thomas (born June 23, 1948) is an American jurist who serves as an associate justice of the Supreme Court of the United States.
-He was nominated by President George H. W. Bush to succeed Thurgood Marshall and has served since 1991.
-After Marshall, Thomas is the second African American to serve on the Court and its longest-serving member since Anthony Kennedy's retirement in 2018.
-Since Stephen Breyer's retirement in 2022, Thomas has been the oldest sitting justice.
+Clarence Thomas (born June 23, 1948) is an American lawyer and jurist who has served since 1991 as an associate justice of the Supreme Court of the United States.
+President George H. W. Bush nominated him to succeed Thurgood Marshall.
+After Marshall, Thomas is the second African American to serve on the U.S. Supreme Court and has been its longest-serving member since Anthony Kennedy's retirement in 2018.
+He has also been the Court's oldest member since Stephen Breyer retired in 2022.

 Thomas was born in Pin Point, Georgia.
-After his father abandoned the family, he was raised by his grandfather in a poor Gullah community near Savannah.
-Growing up as a devout Catholic, Thomas originally intended to be a priest in the Catholic Church but was frustrated over the church's insufficient attempts to combat racism.
-He abandoned his aspiration of becoming a clergyman to attend the College of the Holy Cross and, later, Yale Law School, where he was influenced by a number of conservative authors, notably Thomas Sowell, who dramatically shifted his worldview from progressive to conservative.
+After his father abandoned the family, he was raised by his grandfather in a poor Gullah community near Savannah, Georgia.
+Growing up as a devout Catholic, Thomas originally intended to be a priest in the Catholic Church but became dissatisfied with its efforts to combat racism and abandoned his aspiration to join the clergy.
+He graduated with honors from the College of the Holy Cross in 1971 and earned his Juris Doctor in 1974 from Yale Law School.
 Upon graduating, he was appointed as an assistant attorney general in Missouri and later entered private practice there.
 He became a legislative assistant to U.S. Senator John Danforth in 1979, and was made Assistant Secretary for Civil Rights at the U.S. Department of Education in 1981.
 President Ronald Reagan appointed Thomas as Chairman of the Equal Employment Opportunity Commission (EEOC) the next year.